mitjafelicijan/oberon/README.md

 basic router, memcached, Redis and MySQL with accompanying examples how to use all this.

+> [!NOTE]
-To run it locally use `make stack`.
-This will start OpenResty and all the databases and then you can start tinkering with it and disabling things you don't need.
+> To run it locally use `make stack`.
+This will start OpenResty and all the
+> databases and then you can start tinkering with it and disabling things you
+> don't need.

 ## Project Structure